Skip to main content

 Traditional staging involves physically furnishing a property with rented furniture, art, bedding, and accessories before photography and open houses.
 A professional stager visits the property, selects inventory from their warehouse, and arranges the space.
 The furniture remains for the duration of the listing — typically 30–90 days.

-Traditional Staging Costs
+Traditional Staging Costs (Worldwide)

 What Is Virtual Staging?